Climate of India: Tropical

 The Ganges Delta lies mostly in the tropical wet climate zone: it receives between 1500 and 2000 mm of rainfall each year in the western part, and 2000 and 3000 mm in the eastern part.
 The coolest month of the year, on average, is January; April and May are the warmest months.
 Average temperatures in January range from 14 to 25 °C, and average temperatures in April range from 25 to 35 °C. July is on average the coldest and wettest month: over 330 mm of rain falls on the delta.

+Additionally, Nicobar Islands rain forests experience a Tropical rainforest climate.

-Arid and semi-arid regions
+Arid and Semi-Arid Regions

-A tropical arid and semi-arid climate dominates regions where the rate of moisture loss through evapotranspiration exceeds that from precipitation; it is subdivided into three climatic subtypes: tropical semi-arid steppe, arid climate, tropical and sub-tropical steppe climate.
+Arid and semi-arid climate dominates regions where the rate of moisture loss through evapotranspiration exceeds that from precipitation;